 Many members of the Cesium team took courses taught by Professor Badler at the University of Pennsylvania, where he was the Rachleff Family Professor of Computer and Information Science.
 Over five decades of teaching and research at Penn, Professor Badler held numerous roles including department Chair and Associate Dean for Academic Affairs in the School of Engineering and Applied Science.

 Professor Badler was the founding director of the University’s Center for Digital Visualization (the ViDi Center), the Center for Computer Graphics, and the Center for Human Modeling and Simulation.
-He is also credited with building the Digital Media Design Undergraduate Degree program and the Computer Graphics and Game Technology Masters program, both in Penn Engineering.
+He is also credited with building the Digital Media Design Undergraduate Degree program and supported Steve Lane in the creation of the Computer Graphics and Game Technology Master's program, both in Penn Engineering.

 He received his B.A. degree in Creative Studies (Mathematics) from the University of California, Santa Barbara, and his M.S. in Mathematics and Ph.D. in Computer Science from the University of Toronto.